Dark Kinetic Heating of Exoplanets and Brown Dwarfs: Exoplanet and Brown Dwarf Kinetic Heating

 Intriguingly, for dark matter parameters that would give the exact amount of heating required to sustain the 250 K temperature, one could also question whether the Super-Jupiter WISE 0885-0714 is actually significantly older and represents a positive dark matter signal, for alternate dark matter parameters.
 Indeed, it is important to note that the mass, temperature, and age of this Super-Jupiter are not measured independently, but rather inferred based on spectral data \cite{Leggett_2017}.
 This inference includes Standard Model-only assumptions, and therefore would change under the addition of dark kinetic heating.
 In any case, limits can however be drawn by taking conservative choices for any inferred Standard Model properties.
+A true positive signal of dark kinetic heating may look like a statistically significant number of objects with temperature and luminosity measurements that do not match standard cooling theory, nor standard expectations for any other object of the same age.
+This has been established in another work that focused on DM-heating of main-sequence stars~\cite{John:2024thz}, where a new population is expected to appear that is observationally inconsistent with the SM.
+To further distinguish a brown dwarf heated by dark matter from similar objects, such as a younger red dwarf, one can also use lithium concentrations to independently determine the age of the object \cite{Basri1998}.
+In addition, microlensing measurements can provide an independent measure of brown dwarf masses in some cases~\cite{han2017ogle}.
+Finally, observation of objects which increase with temperature towards the galactic center, in a way that mirrors an expected DM distribution, would be a smoking gun signal of dark matter heating.